A tale of two moduli spaces: logarithmic and multi-scale differentials: From logarithmic to multi-scale

 \subsection{Morphism of functors from rubber to multi-scale}

-We put the above together to build a morphism of functors, first when the base is strictly local.
-We start with with a family $(X/B, \beta\in \ghost_X(X), \phi)$, which we take to have minimal saturated log structure.
+We put the above together to build a morphism of functors after restricting to base schemes which are locally of finite type over $\bb C$ (this restriction is harmless since $\cat{Rub}_{\calL_\mu}$ is representable by a locally finite-type Deligne--Mumford stack).
+We first make this construction in a local situation, then globalize.
+We start with a family $(X/B, \beta\in \ghost_X(X), \phi)$, which we take to have minimal saturated log structure, and which is both nuclear and controlled.
 This immediately gives us the structure of an enhanced level graph.
-We \emph{choose} a log splitting $\lspl \colon \tilde P \to \M_B$.
+We \emph{choose} a log splitting $\lspl \colon \tilde P \to \M_B$ (perhaps after shrinking $B$).
 This determines a simple rescaling ensemble, a collection of rescaled differentials, and induces local prong-matchings at each node.
 Hence we have a simple multi-scale differential.

 We next claim that a different choice of log splitting yields an isomorphic simple multi-scale differential, together with a choice of isomorphism.
-Indeed, for a sufficiently small~$B$, by \ref{le:pseudotorsor} any two log splittings differ by the action of the simple LLRT, and one checks easily that the action of the simple LLRT corresponds to the action of the simple level rotation torus.
+Indeed, by~\ref{le:pseudotorsor} any two log splittings differ by the action of the simple LLRT, and one checks easily that the action of the simple LLRT corresponds to the action of the simple level rotation torus.

+For general $B$ locally of finite type, a family of multi-scale differentials is defined as a family of multi-scale differentials on a nuclear controlled cover, compatible on overlaps.

-It is clear from the constructions that the above map is independent of choices and is compatible with shrinking the base~$B$.
-By descent it then glues to a global morphism of functors $F\colon\cat{Rub}_{\calL_\mu} \to \GSMS$.
+It is clear from the constructions that the above map is independent of choices and is compatible with shrinking the base~$B$; more precisely, given a map $B' \to B$ and a family of log differentials on $B$, we can either first apply our map (obtaining a family of multi-scale differentials on $B$) and then pull back to $B'$, or first pull back and then apply our map; unravelling the definitions yields that the results are canonically isomorphic.
+By descent we obtain a global morphism of functors $F\colon\cat{Rub}_{\calL_\mu} \to \GSMS$.